lizatinku/BreastCancerPrediction-ML-Ensemble/README.md

 # BreastCancerPrediction-ML-Ensemble
-Predicting breast cancer with 10 ML different models
+##Comparing 10 ML different models to find the best one breast cancer.

 1) Logistic Regression
    description: